If you’ve been scouring the internet ether for the perfect hotel match, put down your Google search. It’s time for you

 The hotel’s three restaurants and bars (Greenfields, Paper Crane and Rocco) don’t look much beyond the hotel’s shadow when it comes to sourcing ingredients.
 In fact, Riley’s Mediterranean inspired restaurant, Rocco, stocks Crystalbrook Station’s own beef, which is raised and grazed just three hours away.

 It’s not just the proteins which are sourced locally.
-You’ll find that over 80% of the fruit used in the restaurant/hotel? is sourced from Cairns, with the executive chef team slicing the food miles down with as much precision as the wholesome breakfast served at Paper Crane each morning.
-Of course, if any of the food uneaten (unlikely when it looks this good) it will be distributed via OzHarvest to parts of the community who need it most.
+You’ll find that over 80% of the fruit used in the restaurant/hotel is sourced from Cairns, with the executive chef team slicing the food miles down with as much precision as the wholesome breakfast served at Paper Crane each morning.
+Of course, if any of the food is uneaten (unlikely when it looks this good) it will be distributed via OzHarvest to parts of the community who need it most.

 4. Going green looks as good as it feels